 Investment Banking Division Groups

-- The Investment Banking Division (IBD) can be further subdivided into different groups among which the most common ones are- Technology Media and Telecommunication (TMT), Financial Institution Groups (FIG), Energy, Mining, Healthcare, Industrials, and Real Estate.
+- IBD can be further subdivided into different groups.
+The most common ones are- Technology Media and Telecommunication (TMT), Financial Institution Groups (FIG), Energy, Mining, Healthcare, Industrials, and Real Estate.

-- The Investment Banking Division carries out all different kinds of deals for the firms within that sector.
-For example, the FIG team in this division will with clients for raising debts, IPOs, acquisitions etc, but will only work with clients within that particular sector.
+- It carries out all different deals for the firms within that sector.
+For example, the FIG team in this division will work with clients to raise debts, IPOs, acquisitions, etc., but will only work with clients within that sector.

 Investment Banking Clients

-- Governments – This division work with the governments to raise money, trade in securities and buying and selling of crown corporations.
+- Governments – This division works with the governments to raise money, trade-in securities, and buy and sell crown corporations.

-- Corporations – Investment bankers work with private and public companies known as corporations to help them in offering Initial Public Offering (IPO), raising additional capital for business growth, making acquisitions, providing research and general corporate finance advice etc.
+- Corporations – Investment bankers work with private and public companies known as corporations to help them offer Initial Public Offering (IPO), raise additional capital for business growth, making acquisitionsMaking AcquisitionsAcquisition refers to the strategic move of one company buying another company by acquiring major stakes of the firm.
+Usually, companies acquire an existing business to share its customer base, operations and market presence.
+It is one of the popular ways of business expansion., provide research and general corporate finance advice, etc.

-- Institutions – IBD works closely with institutional investors who manage other people’s money (known as institutions) to help them trade in securities and provide detailed financial research.
+- Institutions – IBD works closely with institutional investors Institutional InvestorsInstitutional investors are entities that pool money from a variety of investors and individuals to create a large sum that is then handed to investment managers who invest it in a variety of assets, shares, and securities.
+Banks, NBFCs, mutual funds, pension funds, and hedge funds are all examples. who manage other people’s money (known as institutions) to help them trade in securities and provide detailed financial research.

 Investment Banking Division – Skills Required

-Investment bankers who work in the investment banking division require a lot of financial modeling, valuation and excel skills for preparation of research reports, advising clients and completion of deals.
+Investment bankers who work in the IBD require a lot of financial modeling, valuation, and excel skills to prepare research reports, advise clients, and complete deals.
 The major skills required are mentioned as follows:

 - Business valuation